-I was shopping for tea-towels – not something I do regularly – and naturally, started chatting to the lady behind the counter.
+In 2019 I was shopping for tea-towels – not something I do regularly – and started chatting to the lady behind the counter.
 The tea-towels were gifts for my daughters’ teachers, and so the conversation moved from teachers to schools, and then we then got to chatting about a school she worked at in New Zealand.
 She mentioned the name of the school – Papakura Normal School.

 I had heard this term before – in researching my novel I had come across Perth Normal School, which was in operation around the turn of the 20th Century.
 I had always noted the unusual name, but hadn’t investigated any further.

-The woman explained that in New Zealand a ‘Normal’ school is one closely linked with the teacher training colleges, and while an average state school might have one or two trainee teachers, the Normal Schools, of which there are more than twenty in New Zealand, are considered the primary training grounds, and are where most of the trainee teachers are based.
+The woman explained that in New Zealand a ‘Normal’ school is one closely linked with the teacher training colleges, and while an average state school might have one or two trainee teachers, the Normal Schools, of which there are more than twenty in New Zealand, are considered the primary training grounds, and where most of the trainee teachers are based.

 I came home (with my bag of tea-towels) and went straight into research mode.

-First, it was the first public co-educational high school in the state accommodating both male and female students.
+First, it was considered the first public co-educational high school in the state accommodating both male and female students*.
 Second, it would not allow any authoritative corporal punishment that was both common and expected in schools at the time.
 This very modern school, would instead expect students to manage themselves with self-discipline, not by teachers administering the cane and paddle.
 At the time, Mod was ground-breaking in its attitude to learning, a truly modern establishment.